BlenderEnvironments/1_Getting_Started/README.md

 **In this video (objectives)…**

-1. Learn a new work flow technique
+1. Learn a new workflow technique
 2. Only the previoUs operation, no more
-3. How to repeat a series of operations in a row.
+3. How to repeat a series of operations in a row

 **After watching (learning outcomes)…**

-You will be able to work more proficiently when working on projects that require repeatition.
+You will be able to work more proficiently when working on projects that require repetition.

+### 14 Snapping

+**In this video (objectives)…**

+1. How to toggle snapping on and off
+2. Different ways of Snapping

+**After watching (learning outcomes)…**

+Be able to align objects in a scene with part of other objects.